Home / Journals / SDHM / Vol.2, No.2, 2006

 Structural Durability & Health Monitoring, Vol.2, No.2, pp. 123-130, 2006, DOI:10.3970/sdhm.2006.002.123

 Abstract The kernels of integrands are usually differentiated to obtain the general boundary integral equation (BIE) for stresses and its corresponding traction equation.
 An alternative BIE for stresses can be obtained when the tangential differential operator is introduced in problems using Kelvin type fundamental solutions.
 The order of the singularity is reduced with this strategy and the Cauchy principal value sense or the first order regularization can be used in the resultant BIE.
 The dual boundary element formulation with the BIE for tractions using the tangential differential operator is analyzed in the present study.
-Shape functions with same expressions for conformal… More >
+Shape functions More >

 Per Page: